 Read How to make successful homemade Christmas presents for some inspiration.

 It may sound a bit soppy, but if you’re a bit light on cash you could always give a promise as a present.

 For example, promise to babysit 10 times in the next year, or do the washing up every week or even look after the dog one weekend.

 It could end up saving your friend or family member a tidy sum in the New Year.

 Make sure you send a signed card to go with your promise so the deal is all in writing though.

-Oxfam offers a range of Christmas charity gifts including donating a goat to a family overseas, helping with a child's education, planting an allotment or feeding a family.
+Oxfam offers a range of Christmas charity gifts including donating a goat to a family overseas, helping with a child's education or feeding a family.

 You can also give your loved one a voucher for a site like lendwithcare.org, which allows you to lend ethically to entrepreneurs in developing countries.

 You can find a full list of charitable presents at charity-gifts.org.